-The validation page then publishes live statistics on the performance of the latest model version, but you can also view historic performance statistics for previously pinned model versions.
+Validation then publishes live statistics on the performance of the labels for the latest model version, but you can also view historic performance statistics for previously pinned model versions.

 When does the validation process happen?

 Every time you complete some training within a dataset, the model updates and provides new predictions across every verbatim.
 In parallel, it also re-evaluates the performance of the model.
-This means that by the time the new predictions are ready, new validation statistics should also be available (though one process can take longer than the other sometimes).
+This means that by the time the new predictions are ready, new validation statistics should also be available (though one process can take longer than the other sometimes), including the latest .